psisoyev/psisoyev.github.io/_posts/2020-12-18-train-station-tofu.markdown

 Here we have 2 effects: `I` which stands for initialization.
 From the signature, we know that we will chain computations using this effect, generate new unique IDs, and handle business errors.
 The second effect `F` is slightly more interesting.
 We know how to `flatMap` it, but also we know how to provide `Context` to run it.
 When we run this effect, it is converted to `I` and the result of it can be used later together with the first effect.
+This is the end of the world for `F` and the context.

 We will use this approach to provide tracing (`traceId`) and user (`userId`) information to business logic services.
 First, let's have a look at the `Context` class we already used in the context-bound above: